Full-program video: The Black Aesthetic: April 26, 2018

 — Zoé Samudzi, Introduction to The Black Aesthetic Season II

-Join us for an evening of readings, performances, and conversations with The Black Aesthetic.
+An evening of readings, performances, and conversations with The Black Aesthetic.
 This group of writers and artists started their work together around a series of film screenings, in the space at E. M. Wolfman General Interest Small Bookstore in downtown Oakland.
 Their first publication, The Black Aesthetic Season One: Black Women in Film, emerged out of the dialogue that started to happen around their viewing of undeniable classics of independent Black cinema, works that were met with acclaim when released, and then became hard-to-find rareties.
 That publication struck a nerve, and quickly sold out.
 Their follow-up, The Black Aesthetic Season II, just appeared this Spring 2018, and it's an even more extensive assembly of original writings and photo-works in response to a new series of films (100 Boyfriends Mixtape by Brontez Purnell, Breathless by Anaiis Cisco, Day by Day and Man Who Feared by Jehnovah Carlisle, I gave myself space to go back by Yetunde Olagbaju, Good White People by Jarrod Willing-Cann & Erick Stoll, Short Films by Summer Mason, Lucid Noon, Sunset Blush by Alli Logout).
 We're devoting an evening to the artists who initiated these crucial conversations.

 Jamal Batts is a doctoral student in the Department of African American Studies at UC Berkeley, with a Designated Emphasis in Gender, Women, and Sexuality Studies.
 His work considers representations of morbidity, death, and disease in black and queer performance and visual culture.